nebari-dev/nebari-self-registration/README.md

 > **NOTE:** When running `nebari render` and `nebari deploy`, Nebari will detect and install any extensions which are installed in your Python environment.
 When managing multiple Nebari deployments, be sure to manage your conda environments to ensure the correct extensions and versions are installed in your target deployment.

-### Configuration
+### Basic Configuration
-The configuration of your self registration app can be customized in several ways by creating a `config.yaml` file within the `self-registration` folder.
-An example of a configuration yaml is provided [here](https://github.com/MetroStar/nebari-self-registration/blob/main/self-registration/config.sample.yaml).
+The configuration of your self registration app can be customized in several ways within your `nebari-config.yaml` file under the key `self_registration`.

 Configuration options include:

-- **account_expiration_days (optional)**: Days a user is provided to verify their account.
+- **account_expiration_days (optional)**: Days an account remains active after the user registers.
 Defaults to 7.
+Note that the calculated end date is saved in Keycloak user attribute `account_expiration_date` and can be manually overridden by a Keycloak administrator.
-- **approved_domains (required)**: List of approved email domains that can register accounts using the self registration service.  (supports names like `gmail.com` and wildcards such as `*.edu`)
+- **approved_domains (required)**: List of approved email domains that can register accounts using the self registration service.  (supports names like `gmail.com` and wildcards such as `*.edu` or even `*`)
 - **coupons (required)**: List of coupon codes that can be used by individuals during the self registration process.
 - **registration_group (required)**: Keycloak group where all registering users will be added.
 This group can then be used to assign user properties such as available JupyterLab instance types, app sharing permissions, etc.
 - **name (optional)**: Name for resources that this extension will deploy via Terraform and Helm.
 Defaults to `self-registration`